Just What is a Safety Manager, Anyway?

 5. Conduct Safety Inspections and Audits

-With a safety inspection, a safety manager can look for hazards and unsafe practices at a worksite.
-The manager also ensures that safety measures are in place and being followed properly.
+During a safety inspection, a safety manager can identify hazards and unsafe practices at a worksite.
+The manager also ensures that safety measures are in place and properly followed.
 Ultimately, a safety manager uses a safety audit to take a big picture look at the entire safety program.
-This includes measuring the results of the program to see if they meet the stated safety goals.
-Furthermore, a safety inspection allows a safety manager to identify outdated safety procedures, recurring safety problems, best practices that aren’t being used, and ways to improve safety training.
+This includes measuring the program’s outcomes to determine whether they meet the stated safety goals.
+Furthermore, a safety inspection allows a safety manager to identify outdated safety procedures, recurring safety problems, underused best practices, and opportunities to improve safety training.

 6. Use Signage to Promote Safety Awareness